lexibank/northperulex/README.md

-# CLDF dataset derived from Barrientos et al.'s "NorthPeruLex - A Lexical Dataset of small Language Families and Isolates from Northern Peru (forthcoming).
+# CLDF dataset derived from Barrientos et al.'s "NorthPeruLex - A Lexical Dataset of Small Language Families and Isolates from Northern Peru (forthcoming).

 ## How to cite

 If you use these data please cite
 - the original source
   > Barrientos, Carlos and Blum, Frederic and Ingunza, Adriano and Gonzales, Rosa and Peña, Jaime.
 Forthcoming.
-A Comparative Wordlist for Investigating the history of north Peruvian isolates and small language families.
+NorthPeruLex - A Lexical Dataset of Small Language Families and Isolates from Northern Peru.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description